davidhu2000/davidhu2000.github.io/src/pages/blog/how-i-structure-my-terraform-code.md

 As a quick TLDR, Terraform allows me to write code to create infrastructure.
 So instead of

 1. Open cloud provider UI
-2. click 10-15 buttons
+2. Click 10-15 buttons
-3. click Create
+3. Click Create
 4. make sure to remember how to do this later by writing a doc somewhere

-We can just run `terraform plan` to see what changes will be made, and `terraform apply` to make the changes.
+We can just run `terraform plan` to see what changes will be made and `terraform apply` to make the changes.

-The HashiCorp [docs](https://www.terraform.io/docs#terraform-documentation) does a great job of explaining this deeper.
+The HashiCorp [docs](https://www.terraform.io/docs#terraform-documentation) do a great job of explaining this deeper.

 ## How do I use terraform?

 Great question!
-I generally prefer 3 total layers of abstractions
+Simply 3 total layers of abstractions:

 - **The first layer**: creating a module with all the necessary resources but with tons of inputs to allow you to adjust the resource configurations for your specific needs.
 - **Second layer**: creating a module wrapper for the first layer based on different environments (staging vs production) where most inputs are hardcoded outside a few that need to be different across environments, such as tags.
-- **Third layer**: calling the second layer with environment specific inputs
+- **Third layer**: calling the second layer with environment-specific inputs

 Alright alright, enough words, let's see some code.